 The Supreme Court recently had the opportunity to clarify its personal jurisdiction jurisprudence, especially with regard to the stream of commerce theory of jurisdiction and the timing issue, in Goodyear Dunlop Tires Operations, S.A. v.
 Brown and J. McIntyre Machinery, Ltd. v.
 Nicastro.
 These new cases raise many important questions with respect to the issues addressed in my previous article.
 This article analyzes Goodyear and McIntyre in an attempt to resolve some of those issues.
 First, it analyzes whether Goodyear and McIntyre modify existing Supreme Court personal jurisdiction precedent in a significant way, and whether the Court's holdings make sense in the context of existing precedent.
 It also addresses the more fundamental issue of whether the Supreme Court clarified the rationale for imposing a contacts requirement under the Due Process Clause.
-Finally, this Article examines the more specific issue of whether the court's not precedent in the issues of the timing of minimum contacts in either general or specific jurisdiction cases.
+Finally, this Article examines the more specific issue of whether the Court's opinions shed any further light on the issues relating to the timing of minimum contacts in either general or specific jurisdiction cases.